tanzaki/laravel.blog-guides/getting_started.md

 The program should report its version.

-To install Rails, use the `gem install` command provided by RubyGems:
+To install Laravel, use the `gem install` command provided by PHPGems:

 ```bash
 $ gem install rails